datazoompuc/datazoom.social/README.md

 In the first version of the package, the focus is on the [Continuous PNAD](https://www.ibge.gov.br/estatisticas/sociais/populacao/9173-pesquisa-nacional-por-amostra-de-domicilios-continua-trimestral.html) panel.
-We allow for many quarters to be easily downloaded and read, and provide identification of individuals accross time forming a panel.
+We allow for many quarters to be easily downloaded and read, and provide identification of individuals across time forming a panel.

 # Installation